dhanrajdinesh/customer-order/README.md

 * Search Orders
 * Uploads

-Search Orders Screen:
+Orders Search Screen:

    - This is a Search screen for the orders.
-   - if you provide "Order Name" and "Date Range", and click on then show the filter data.
+   - Provide "Order Name" and "Date Range", and click on then Search button to show the filter data.
    - "Order Name" and "Date Range" both are optional values.
    - We can see maximum 5 orders per page.
    - Nvigate page by clicking on the page numbers below the table.
+   - Click on "Order date" column to sort the records.

 Uploads Screen:

    - This Screen is used to upload files.
-(Backend API will persist into the PostGres DB)
+(Backend API will persist data into the PostGres DB)
    - Select the file content type from the dropdown list.
-   - Click on Choose file to browse the file. (supports CSV formate).
+   - Click on Choose file to browse the file. (supports CSV format).
-   - It will show a popup if the Upload is successfull.
+   - It will show a po-pup if the Upload is successfull.

 ```